 Choosing the right type of financing for your equipment purchase has too many after-tax profit consequences to be left up to chance.
 Your business needs equipment to operate, but how do you know when leasing gym equipment best for business verses buying for cash or financing?

-Gym Equipment Leasing – Example: Fitness Facility
+Gym Equipment Leasing in 2019 – Example: Fitness Facility

 Equipment can be obtained in four ways: renting, cash payment, bank loan or leasingFirst FinancialEquipment can be obtained in four ways: renting, cash payment, bank loan or leasing.
 Determining the costs of such options is rarely easy.
 Each method has separate advantages and disadvantages.
 If a piece of equipment is needed only for a short time or will quickly become obsolete, common sense dictates leasing gym equipment is best.
 After all, what facility wants to own outdated or unneeded equipment?
 Leasing Application

 At the root of every purchasing decision is the financial condition of the fitness facility.
 New clubs and ones that suffer from cash flow problems may not have the necessary funds to purchase equipment outright.
 In these cases, gym equipment leasing or renting is the best option.
-Established fitness facilities that do not want to create additional debt on their balance sheet may want to lease, since leasing gym equipment is usually reflected as “off balance sheet” financing.
+Established fitness facilities that do not want to create additional debt on their balance sheet may want to lease since leasing gym equipment is usually reflected as “off balance sheet” financing.
 Once the financial position of your facility has been considered, with anticipated use and life of equipment being weighed, the final decision comes down to the costs of each option.

 Capital conservation, flexible terms and 100 percent financing are just a few of equipment leasing’s benefits.
 In addition, leasing provides a tax break, which compliments cash flow and seasonal slumps.
 Tax benefits can permit a club to expense 100 percent of its payments every month of the term, and the payment to the lender is made with pre-tax dollars.